dlkm22/Assignment1/README.md

   - The project uses JavaScript to implement the responsive menu feature and the solid navigation bar when scrolling down on the website.

 - [FontAwesome](https://fontawesome.com)
- - The project uses FontAwesome for icons such as Facebook, Twitter, Linkedin, Instagram , the menu icon and the X icon for closing the menu.
+ - The project uses FontAwesome library for icons such as Facebook, Twitter, Linkedin, Instagram , the menu icon and the X icon for closing the menu.

 - [GoogleFonts](https://fonts.google.com/)
  - The project uses Google Fonts for the fonts such as Poppins and Merriweather.